mahmoud-mohsen97/Semantic-Search/README.md

 The challenge is to efficiently search for specific words in articles and extract relevant keywords that capture the article's essence.
 The pipeline utilizes Chroma vectors to address this problem effectively.
 ## Data Description:
-I made a data that consists of some articles in .txt format that talk about the services that Cyshield offers in AI & DS fields
+I made a data that consists of some articles in .txt format that talk about the services that a company offers in AI & DS fields
 ## Experiments:
-- Pre-processing: To prepare the articles for semantic search, we perform cleaned and standardized the text for improving the accuracy of the search results.
+- Pre-processing: To prepare the articles for semantic search, we cleaned and standardized the text for improving the accuracy of the search results.
 - Semantic Search Pipeline :
   - Creating ChromaDB Client and Collection
   - Adding Documents to ChromaDB and